We are a systemwide resource for academic excellence in research, teaching and public service.

 We oversee and develop policy for the university's business operations.

-The Executive Vice President of Business Operations serves as chief administrative officer for the University of California system, with responsibility over systemwide budget, facility construction and maintenance, real estate management, human resource administration and information technology support.
+The Executive Vice President - Chief Financial Officer and Interim Chief Operating Officer serves as chief administrative officer for the University of California system, with responsibility over systemwide budget, facility construction and maintenance, real estate management, human resource administration and information technology support.
 This office also oversees the budget and administration of the Office of the President.

 Budget & Capital Resources